EllaJewison/DM_EQ/README.md

 and the links inside table for more information

 ## Instructions
-ofter cloning project enter in the my_python.py and press run
+after cloning project run scraper.py to scrape and display the updated earthquakes' data.

 p.s. make sur you install the requirements.txt